arifsadiq/check-domain-dns/README.md

-# To find the DNS records of a domain
+# To find the DNS record of a domain